 Waldo County Bounty invites area builders to participate in our

-Each year, Waldo County Bounty helps local residents swap homegrown produce for free at 15 Give & Take Tables and Share Sheds in community centers countywide.
-The community has rallied behind the program, and we need more Share Sheds to protect the nutritious produce from weather and excessive heat.
-Join our challenge to build 7-9 Share Sheds in Waldo County so we can help more people access fresh foods!
+Each year, Waldo County Bounty helps local residents swap homegrown produce for free at around 24 Give & Take stands in community centers countywide.
+The community has rallied behind the program, and we need one more stand, aka “share shed,” for a new site we’re adding this year.
+The sheds help protect the nutritious produce from weather and excessive heat.

 Lincolnville Share Shed.
 Thank you to Artisan Builders for designing and building this for us!

-We hope that participating builders can provide their own materials, but we will be soliciting additional donations of lumber to help make this possible.
+We hope that the participating builder can provide their own materials, but we can also help with lumber and other supplies to help make this possible.

 We invite builders or donors to post their logo or business name on a small but visible space on the side of the shed, so our community members know who to thank for this service!
 We will also let the community know about your great work through our social media channels.